Group Training for 5-14 Product Managers & Product Teams

 - Behavior Change.
 Cohort participants take ownership and responsibility for what they are learning and how it can be applied to their work and to the organization.

 - Systems Thinking.
 Over the course of the cohort experience, participants begin thinking in a more systems and holistic manner.
 This is vital to fostering an innovation culture and leveraging capabilities across the organization.

 - Ongoing Coaching.
 Product management and innovation expert facilitators coach cohorts towards success.

 - Tracking Progress.
-Extrinsic motivation is provided to participants to make steady progress by sharing with them their progress through the eCourse materials.
+Extrinsic motivation is provided to participants to make steady progress by sharing with them their progress through the course materials.
 Managers or other stakeholders can also be provided this information.

 - Professional Association Credibility.
-The knowledge areas covered in Integrated Study Groups are aligned with AIPMM and PDMA, the largest and oldest product management professional groups.
+The knowledge areas covered in RPM Experience are aligned with AIPMM and PDMA, the largest and oldest product management professional groups.
 The concepts are a synthesis of academic research, wide ranging experience, and best-practice industry performance surveys.

 - Certification Opportunity.
 Participants have the option to earn professional certification from PDMA or AIPMM, with an exam pass rate higher than 95%, which is much higher than the average for these exams.